pozzo-group-robots/AnalySAS/doc/index.rst

 Welcome to analysas's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.

-To see how to use it, please refer to the `README file
-<https://github.com/uwescience/analysas/blob/master/README.md>`_ in the Github repository.
+`AnalySAS`

 This is an example of documentation of the software, using sphinx_.

 .. _sphinx: http://sphinx-doc.org/